This branding process is ideal for bags and t-shirts but can also be used for umbrellas, cooler bags, and smaller items such as notebooks and folders.

 Using a squeegee, ink is pushed through the screen in the areas where the logo is exposed and onto the product that is being printed.
 Ink is bonded (cured) with the item by sending it through a heating tunnel or oven.

 Screen printing allows for up to a 6 colour print and colours are printed one at a time so accurate registration is essential.

 Detail in the print can be excellent, however very fine detail and text less than 3mm high should be avoided as the details can “close up” during printing due to the ink bleeding or based on the texture of the product.

 Item textures can impact on print quality and superior detail can be achieved on a smooth fabric as opposed to a coarse texture.

-1. Vinyl Stickers
+Vinyl Stickers and signage

 Stickers are digitally printed in CMYK on an adhesive vinyl and then automatically cut to shape.
 Stickers are then applied onto the products.
 Vinyl is available in White, Gold, Silver (Matte and Shiny) and clear.
 Given that the logos are printed in CMYK we are unable to print white or metallic colours.

 This branding process works on man-made fabrics only, such as polyester and nylon and is perfect for polyester shirts, nylon bags and umbrellas.
 The logo is printed (in full colour) onto a special transfer paper using special sublimation inks and cut automatically to the correct shape.
 The logo is then placed onto the product and heat is applied.
 The heat causes the inks to transfer from the paper onto the product.